Putting all the X in one basket: Updated X-ray constraints on sub-GeV Dark Matter: Comparison with related work

 For the case of decaying DM, the existing constraints in the literature are shown in fig.~\ref{fig:FinalResultsDec}.
 The diffuse $\gamma$-ray constraints of Essig et al.~\cite{Essig:2013goa} are shown as a dot-dashed line, while the CMB and the dwarf gas heating constraints of \cite{Liu:2016cnk} and \cite{Wadekar:2021qae} respectively are shown as a dotted curve.
 The {\sc Voyager 1} constraints~\cite{Boudaud:2016mos} are dashed.
 Recently Calore et al.~\cite{Calore:2022pks} have considered the DM $\to e^+e^-$ channel (as well as the direct decaying channel DM $\to \gamma \gamma$, which is not of interest for us) and has used {\sc Integral/Spi} diffuse data, their bounds are displayed as a thin dot-dashed line.
-The constraints derived in this work (thick lines) are the most stringent limits for decaying DM for $m_{\rm DM} \gtrsim 50$ MeV.
-For large masses, we improve upon the existing bounds by up to three orders of magnitude.
+The constraints derived in this work (thick lines) are the most stringent limits for decaying DM in the range $m_{\rm DM} \simeq 400 \ {\rm MeV} - 3 \ {\rm GeV}$.
 Besides the $\mu^+\mu^-$ {\sc Voyager 1} ones, we are not aware of other existing constraints for the $\mu^+\mu^-$ and $\pi^+\pi^-$ channels in this mass interval.